-During the July 2012 to June 30, 2013 contract period we had two hatchery hosts from the May to the end of September time period.
+During the July 2013 to August 30, 2014 contract period we had two hatchery hosts from the May to the end of September time period.
 Hatchery hosts provide tours and greet guests who visit the Cle Elum facility from May to the September time period.
 In addition to working with the public the hosts perform landscaping, basic carpentry, and assist in fish culture duties.

-Stuart and Nancy Walls were hosts for the month of July 2012 through September 2012.
-Jon and Juli Gill were the second hosts for the 2013 during this contract period.
-The Gill's started in May 1, 2013 and there host tenure lasted through June 2013.
+Jon and Juli Gill were hosts for the month of July 2013 through September 2013.
+Bruce and Pam Griffon relieved the Gill's in August of 2013 and stayed through the month of September.
+This was the third year that the Griffon's were hosts for the Cle Elum Facility.
 The host program has proven to be beneficial for the Cle Elum Supplementation and Research Facility and each set of hosts.
 Both the Wall's and Gill's provided the Cle Elum project with plenty of smiles to meet and greet visitors.
 Plenty of hard work went into beautifying hatchery grounds with freshly planted flowers and or plants.
 The work and dedication to the Cle Elum project is not only noticed by hatchery staff but is very much appreciated by all who tour/visit the Cle Elum Supplementation and Research Facility.